-Sony had a very sad lull in terms of innovative cameras between 2005 and 2011 (somewhere between the DSC-R1 and the A55).
-Being all things to all men is never an easy thing – Sony have tried to be exactly that once too many over the last few decades and at times it has cost them dear.
+Sony had a quite the lull in terms of innovative cameras between 2005 and 2011 (somewhere between the DSC-R1 and the A55).
+Being all things to all men is never an easy thing – Sony have tried to be exactly that once too many over the last few decades and at times it has cost them dearly.

-The biggest mistake Sony made I think personally was the purchase of the Minolta division – they should have focused on continue developing the R-series cameras now (which they are doing now) and developing their own mount (which again they are doing with the E and FE mount).
+Personally I think the biggest mistake Sony made was the purchase of the Minolta Camera’s division – they corporation should have focused on continue developing the R-series cameras (which they are doing now) and developing their own mount (which again they are doing with the E and FE mount).

 I disagree with the “noise” that the company should be split up – there are pros and cons yes to owning so much of the parts and supply chain, however there’s a lot of benefits too, and Sony have started to reap the rewards of integration – a vision the current CEO put in place and seems to be working to some extent with smartphones and cameras.